 Q. What about late additions and withdrawals?

-A. The Stop Press is produced mid September each year to provide a comprehensive list of amendments, additions and withdrawals to the participating buildings (you will need to check the Updates and Amendments page of the website).
+A. The Stop Press is produced mid September each year to provide a comprehensive list of amendments, additions and withdrawals to the participating buildings (you will need to check the Open House London homepage).
 The web listings will also be kept up to date withthis information.

 Q. What are the terms of entry?